-Deer are one of the most critical species in all of North America.
-Forests are their primary habitat and they have adapted well to survive winter.
+Deer are one of the most critical species in North America, and they have adapted well to survive winter.

 Deer have thick, oily fur which repels snow and rain, and their footpads harden in winter.
-Caribou can lower the temperature of their legs to incredibly low levels so that they retain body heat.
-Deer will seek shelter in blizzards, and on sunny days they warm up on south-facing slopes.
+Caribou can change the temperature of their legs to low levels so that they retain body heat.
+Deer will seek shelter in blizzards and warm up on south-facing slopes on sunny days.

-If you want to know how the deers deal with their wintery conditions, then I have put together 20 ways that deer survive winter.
+Please keep reading if you want to know how the deers deal with their wintery conditions.

 Caribou can alter the color and structure of their eyes according to the seasons they go through.
 They do this to adapt to the imminent cold.